Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

-However, in 2007 the pavilion’s feature attraction changed to The Seas with Nemo and Friends.
-This ride allows guests to hop aboard clamobiles and deposits them in the aquarium at the end of the ride.
+However, in 2007, the pavilion’s feature attraction changed to The Seas with Nemo and Friends.
+This ride allows guests to hop aboard clamobiles and exits at the aquarium.

 The Seas Pavilion